saleor/saleor/docs/postgres_search.rst

 Environment variables
 ---------------------

-PostgreSQL search is enabled by default if elasticsearch is not configured.
+PostgreSQL search is enabled by default if Elasticsearch is not configured.
 No enviroment variable is needed.

 Data indexing